dj-io/blu/blu-cli/README.md

 1. **Build**

-     Use the sunday build command to rebuild the package during development.
+     Use the blu build command to rebuild the package during development.
 This ensures all changes to the codebase are reflected in the package.

     ```bash
-    sun build
+    blu build
     ```
     - **The command includes prompts to**:
       - Cleans up old build artifacts.